dragon731012/Ego-Menu-Bookmarklets/README.md

 To 'install' Ego Menu, simply:
 - 1️⃣ !
 Make sure bookmark bar is active on chrome by pressing CTRL+SHIFT+B OR CMD+SHIFT+B
 - 2️⃣ !
 Visit [bookmarklet.js Source Code](https://raw.githubusercontent.com/yeahbread/Ego-Menu-Bookmarklets/main/bookmarklet.js), and copy everything from that page.
 - 3️⃣ !
-Paste the copied code from the previous step into the URL entry of a bookmark
+Paste the copied code from the previous step into the URL destination of a bookmark
 - 4️⃣ !
 Visit a website (bookmarklets don't work on SOME strict sites, or on chrome://newtab), and press the bookmarklet you just made.
 - 5️⃣ !
 Hover over the bottom left screen to unhide the Ego Menu

-Faster 'install' method on [Ego Menu Website](https://yeahbread.github.io/#ego-menu)
+Faster/Alternative 'install' method on [Ego Menu Website](https://yeahbread.github.io/#ego-menu)
 ## Usage
  You have to click on the bookmarklet ONCE before using it on a page.
 Sometimes websites block bookmarklets from running or the menu from showing up, nothing I can do about it shake my head